grotewold-lab/grassius-db-builder/README.md

 This repository contains checksums to ensure the integrity of all input data.

 For any inputs that are publicly available, this repository contains just a URL and a checksum (no data).
-Those inputs can be automatically downloaded once into a gitignored folder that may be manually backed up and swapped out.
+Those inputs will be automatically downloaded into a gitignored folder that may be manually backed up and swapped out.